-The left Glutes in these cases are always in considerable spasm...more so than the right…and lumbar pain is usually evident when pressing into the right QL.
-Apart from the thoracic scoliotic curve bulging costals to the subject’s right side and flattening them on the left, the right spinal erectors being more developed here too, I have not yet worked out a consistent pain pattern for the upper back and neck.
-Because we are discussing low range length differences that are partially compensated for by the left hip rotation which is an anatomically adjusting flop, the effects of mild scoliosis at the upper thoracic and neck may be more successfully managed through exercise regimes.
-Other patterns such as a desk bound worker’s overuse of a computer mouse can take prominence.
+The left Glutes in these left lower limb cases are always in considerable spasm and lumbar tightness and pain is usually evident when pressing into the right QL.
+Apart from the thoracic scoliotic curve bulging costals to the subject’s right side and flattening them on the left, you will note the right spinal erectors are more developed than the left.
+Because we are discussing low range structural leg length differences that are partially compensated for by left hip rotation, an anatomical adjustment functionally shortening the longer leg, the effects of mild scoliosis at the upper thoracic and neck may be more successfully managed through exercise regimes.
+Other patterns such as a desk bound worker’s overuse of a computer mouse, shoulder/torso rigidity leading to RSI and Carpal Tunnel in the arms or sporting injuries can take prominence.

-Fitting a heel lift comes into consideration should initial treatment and rehabilitation fail.
-The left hip’s anterior rotation will resist attempts to normalise the posture despite all efforts.
-It would be nice to be able to leave the hip in this position because it is protecting the spine and upper body posture but where it is responsible for lower limb dysfunction, this cannot be allowed to persist and use of a heel lift is required.
+Fitting a heel lift comes into consideration should initial treatment and rehabilitation fail or where acute symptoms directly attributable to SRLS are present.
+The left hip’s anterior rotation will resist attempts to normalise the posture despite rehab and treatment efforts.
+It would be nice to be able to leave the hip in this position because it is protecting the spine and upper body posture but where it is responsible for lower limb and/or SIJ dysfunction, this cannot be allowed to persist and use of a heel lift is required.
 Some clients who have been struggling for years through a successive range of therapists are quick to adopt the use of a heel lift when they learn the underlying cause of their symptoms is the leg length difference.

-Due to the leg length difference, weight loading is not evenly distributed from side to side.
+Weight loading is not evenly distributed from side to side.
 The longer leg is supporting a greater weight and it is part of the mechanism driving rotation at the left hip.
-It is also why efforts to normalise the hip position without a heel lift are not always successful.
 Occasionally, it is the cause of injury in the longer leg...I have seen tibial stress fracture in a young adult athlete and arch collapse (left foot only) in a juvenile which were influenced by the load imbalance.

 Should a reader be thinking of dabbling with a heel lift, understand the body has already made considerable adjustment over the course of many years.
 It is not necessary to adjust for the full leg length difference.
 To do so would be over compensating.
 Start small and only go taller if required over time monitoring progress.

-Also be aware balancing leg lengths with a heel lift shifts weight bearing back to a more even distribution.
+Be aware balancing leg lengths with a heel lift shifts weight bearing back to a more even distribution.
 The leg that has been lengthened will now carry a little more weight.
 A few aches and pains may be felt in that leg.
-This will pass as musculature and joints become accustomed to the new load.
+This will pass as musculature and joints become accustomed to the new load and revised gait.